 How do we keep our children from addiction to screen time?

-Prevent your 4, 5 or 8-year-old from getting hooked on screens at all.
-That means Lego instead of Minecraft; books instead of iPads; nature and sports instead of TV.
+Prevent your 4, 5, or 8-year-old from getting hooked on screens.
+That means Lego instead of Minecraft, books instead of iPads, and nature and sports instead of TV.

-Don’t fall victim to “Distracted Parent Syndrome Click To Tweet
+Don’t fall victim to “Distracted Parent Syndrome Share on X

-Developmental psychologists understand that children’s healthy development involves social interaction, creative imaginative play and an engagement with the real, natural world.
+Developmental psychologists understand that children’s healthy development involves social interaction, creative, imaginative play, and engagement with the real, natural world.
 Unfortunately, the immersive and addictive world of screens dampens and stunts those developmental processes.

 In the end, Susan removed John’s tablet, but recovery was an uphill battle.
 Four years later, after much support and reinforcement, John is doing much better today.
-His mother is managing his screen time by making sure that he has healthy outlets, no computer in his bedroom and a nightly tech-free dinner.
+His mother is managing his screen time by ensuring he has healthy outlets.
+As well as no computer in his bedroom and a nightly tech-free dinner.
 Parents can watch the amount of time that their children spend on screens to reduce the risk of addiction.

 Read more about technology and parenting here